IELTS Listening - EngExam.info

 This part contains strategies for the Listening part of IELTS, structure and tips.

-Listening is the first parts of IELTS.
+Listening is the first part of IELTS exam.
 It lasts for 30 minutes and consists of four sections with 10 questions each.
-Each section is different in its topic, the number of speakers and overall difficulty.
-This page will walk you through the basics of IELTS Listening, various types of tasks and tips on how to improve your score.
+Each section is different in its topic, the number of speakers, and the overall difficulty.
+This page will walk you through the basics of IELTS Listening, various types of tasks and provide tips on how to improve your score.

-If your are familiar with the structure — start practicing with IELTS Listening sample tests.
+If you are familiar with the structure, start practicing with IELTS Listening sample tests.

 IELTS Listening Structure

 Section 1 is a conversation between two people who make an arrangement.
-It can be something like a travel agency phone conversation, a talk between a shop assistant and a customer, a chat between a landlord and a tenant and so forth.
+It can be something like a travel agency phone conversation, a talk between a shop assistant and a customer, a chat between a landlord and a tenant, and so on.
 This part tests your ability to catch and understand factual information.

-Section 3 is a talk between several speakers on an academic-related topic, such as preparing a term-paper, presentation, diploma and so on.
-You will listen to these people discussing the issue and sharing their opinions on the matter.
-This section tests your ability to distinguish relevant information and understand speaker’s attitude about the issues discussed.
+Section 3 is a talk between several speakers on an academic-related topic, such as preparing a term-paper, presentation, diploma etc. You will listen to these people discussing the issue and sharing their opinions on the matter.
+This section tests your ability to distinguish relevant information and understand the speaker’s attitude about the issues discussed.

 Section 4 is usually a lecture-type narrative by one person.
 It is an academic, term-packed speech on a topic that tests your ability to understand scientific terms and guess the meaning of those you possibly do not understand.
-The most difficult of the four, this section gauges your ability to understand the focus of the speech, speaker’s opinion on the ideas presented and factual information.
+The most difficult of the four, this section gauges your ability to understand the focus of the speech, the speaker’s opinion on the ideas presented as well as factual information.

 IELTS Listening Basics